NOURI (artist): Singles

 NOURI released her debut single ‘Where Do We Go From Here’ on 6 November 2018.
 The single and music video premiered on Complex Magazine.
 In just 2 days, it hit #5 on the iTunes Charts in New Zealand and #2 on the iTunes Pop Charts in New Zealand.
 The song debuted at #1 on the New Zealand Hot 20 Charts and has over 900K views on YouTube in the first week.
 She went Number 1 on Google Play NZ and on the ‘Top Pop’ charts on Mena’s largest streaming service Anghami and number 1 in: Saudi Arabia, Oman, Iraq, Qatar, Tunisia, UAE, Kuwait and Palestine.
 Surpassing the likes of Ariana Grande and ZAYN.
 In 2019 Nouri released her second single 'Favorite Goodbye'.
-On 22 May 2020 she released her third successful single 'miss all ur jokes'.
+On 22 May 2020 she released her third successful single "Miss All Your Jokes".